Shady Lane

-"Shady Lane" is a song by Pavement that appears on the album Brighten the Corners.
+"Shady Lane" is a song by American indie rock band Pavement that appears on the album Brighten the Corners.
 It was also released as a two-part single and as an EP, which collects the B-sides from both the British singles.
 The single was accompanied by a video directed by Spike Jonze.
 "Shady Lane" would become a top 40 hit in the UK for the band.

-Background
+Background and recording

-The EP was released June 10, 1997 on Matador Records.
+The EP was released June 10, 1997, on Matador Records.
 It collects all the B-sides from the two "Shady Lane" UK singles.
 "Shady Lane (krossfader)" is a very similar version to the one on the album Brighten the Corners; the gap between the first chorus and second verse is shortened and the extended instrumental part towards the end (identified on the album as J vs. S) is omitted.
 The song "Slowly Typed" can also be found on Brighten the Corners, where it is named "Type Slowly".
 The version here is quite different, faster and more lo-fi with a country touch.